 Automatic Payment Settings – Automatic payments can be a hassle, but they often qualify for a .25% interest rate reduction.
 The rate reduction isn’t huge, but it is something.
-Make sure you have the amount you want being withdrawn.
-Also verify that it is coming out of the right bank account.
+Make sure you have the correct amount withdrawn.
+Also, verify that it is coming out of the right bank account.

 Look for Late Fees – Lenders are experts at adding fees whenever possible.
-Check recent payments to make sure there are not any fees being charged.
-If they are, call your lender to dispute the fee and/or find a way to avoid future charges.
+Check recent payments to make sure there are not any fees charged.
+If there are fees, call your lender to dispute the fee and/or find a way to avoid future charges.

 Check Interest Rates – Many student loans have variable interest rates.
 Because interest rates are currently rising, it is essential to check on the potential movement of your student loan interest rates.
-If your interest rate has jumped, consider switching to a fixed-rate loan with a student loan refinance company like SoFi or CommonBond.
+If your interest rate has jumped, consider switching to a fixed-rate loan with a student loan refinance company like Splash or ELFI.

 Educational Tax Credits

-The good news is that they can save up to $2,500 off your tax bill based upon current education expenses.
+The good news is that the American Opportunity Credit can save up to $2,500 and the Lifetime Learning Credit can save up to $2,000.
 The bad news for student loan borrowers is that student loan payments will not count towards either credit.
 The IRS has a detailed breakdown comparing these credits.

 Take Advantage of Retirement Contributions

-That is the technical explanation.
-The short version is that the more money you put into your IRA or 401(k), the less you will be required to pay if you are on a federal income-driven repayment plan such as IBR, PAYE, REPAY, or ICR.
+The more money you put into your traditional IRA or 401(k), the less you will be required to pay if you are on a federal income-driven repayment plan such as IBR, PAYE, REPAY, or ICR.